aditya-parab/adp-planner/kanban-tui/process.md

         *   Pressing the `i` key when a card is focused.
         *   Double-clicking on a card with the mouse.

+### Data Consistency Improvements

+Recent updates have focused on ensuring complete data consistency across all operations:

+*   **Card Identification**: All card operations now use a comprehensive identification system that matches cards based on label, description, AND details fields to prevent data loss during operations.
+*   **Edit Operations**: The card editing functionality now properly preserves the original card data during updates, preventing data corruption when cards are modified.
+*   **Movement Operations**: Both keyboard-based and drag-and-drop card movements now preserve all card data fields, ensuring no information is lost when reorganizing the board.
+*   **Deletion Operations**: Card deletion now uses the complete card data for identification, ensuring the correct card is removed even when multiple cards have similar titles or descriptions.

-These enhancements significantly improve the usability and interactivity of the Kanban TUI application, providing a more fluid and efficient workflow for managing tasks and viewing detailed card information.
+These enhancements significantly improve the usability and reliability of the Kanban TUI application, providing a more fluid and efficient workflow for managing tasks while maintaining complete data integrity across all operations.